 The clamps can now be removed and the door should be carefully lowered – Keep in mind that at this point the door is no longer connected to supports and the weight of the door will need to be manoeuvred carefully to avoid accidents or injuries.

 Once the door is in the lowered position it can be removed from the doorway.

 In most cases where a garage door is being replaced the company that is installing the new door will remove the existing door, usually free of charge or with the removal cost included in the quote.
 In the case that you are removing the door yourself, some recycling centres will accept garage doors – however, you may have difficulty getting it there.

 It may be necessary to break the door down into smaller, more manageable pieces.
-Some local authorities will take unwanted garage doors from your property with an average cost of around £100; though you may find a local scrap merchant or collection agency for cheaper.
+Some local authorities will take unwanted garage doors from your property with an average cost of around £100.

-Seeking a reliable professional to complete work for you can seem like a daunting and time-consuming task, but it’s important that you get multiple quotes from various companies before committing to the work to ensure the best value for money and best service available.
+Seeking a reliable garage door professional to complete work for you can seem like a daunting and time-consuming task, but it’s important that you get multiple quotes from various companies before committing to the work to ensure the best value for money and the best service.